-- 1. Transfers of cases from one jurisdiction to another, often between neighbouring coroner areas, are made by coroners on a regular basis.
+- Transfers of cases from one jurisdiction to another, often between neighbouring coroner areas, are made by coroners on a regular basis.
 Nearly all transfers are made by agreement.
-In a few cases agreement is not reached and the transfer issue is referred to and decided by the Chief Coroner. - 2.
-This Guidance sets out the legal position on transfers and provides advice on when it is appropriate to request a transfer.
+In a few cases agreement is not reached, and the transfer issue is referred to and decided by the Chief Coroner. - This Guidance sets out the legal position on transfers and provides advice on when it is appropriate to request a transfer.
 It is intended to assist coroners on the process to be followed and with a view to providing greater consistency in practice. - 3.
-This guidance supplements the Chief Coroner's supplements paragraphs 62-70 of The Chief Coroner's Guide to the Coroners and Justice Act 2009 and the Chief Coroner's advice to coroners of 3 October 2013.
+This guidance supplements paragraphs 62-70 of The Chief Coroner's Guide to the Coroners and Justice Act 2009 and the Chief Coroner's advice to coroners of 3 October 2013, which states as follows: - (i) Section 2 of the Coroners and Justice Act 2009 requires a coroner to give notice in writing to me (my office) electronically of all requests made for a transfer, whether the request is agreed or not. - (ii) I do not need lengthy details but simply the bare outlines, as set out in my standard form, Form CC9.
+Coroners are reminded to include the relevant coroner area at the top of the form as well as the other details.
+Form CC9 must be completed by both Coroner A and Coroner B before being submitted by Coroner A to my office. - (iii) Where there is disagreement between Coroner A and Coroner B and a request is made to me to order a transfer under section 3, I may sometimes need to know a little bit more so that I can adjudicate.
+I will consider each case on its merits, but I expect that I will not interfere too readily when Coroner B has refused to conduct the investigation for good reason.
+I will usually only give a direction under section 3 if I take the view that Coroner B has refused unreasonably or if there is some compelling reason for transfer.